Samsung/tizen-docs/docs/platform/developing/setting-up.md

 ```

 > [!NOTE]
 > The file contains the GBS configuration for latest profiles and repositories.
-In the near future in new GBS versions, the default configuration file (`~/.gbs.conf`) is automatically installed when GBS is installed.
+In the near future, in new GBS versions, the default configuration file (`~/.gbs.conf`) is automatically installed when GBS is installed.
 > If you want to get specific version of `.gbs.conf` file, see [gbs-config](https://git.tizen.org/cgit/scm/meta/gbs-config/) git.

 > [!NOTE]